Updated on July 7th, 2020

 In 2017 I was lucky enough to spend a month in Costa Rica.
 I had read that the 2 coasts are very different & decided to explore both to make up my own mind & compare.
 In between, I spent 10 days on a G Adventures tour as there were many things in Costa Rica that I felt would be way less fun to do alone.
 To read all about this see my post on the Costa Rica Quest Tour.
-You can also see my Video Diaries of the Tour & Coasts.
-Here I’d like to give you an overview of my experience on either side of the country so if you don’t have the luxury of time, you can choose the option that best suits you.
+Here I give you an overview of my experience on either side of the country so if you don’t have the luxury of time, you can choose the option that best suits you.

 “As a general rule of thumb, ease of access has made the Pacific Coast the go-to tourist destination for many visitors.”

 Here you can find a lot of the developed & high-end resorts if that’s what you are looking for.
 Tamarindo, Playa Flamingo, Playas del Coco & Playa Hermosa apparently all fit this bill.
 But that wasn’t what I wanted.
 If you are keen to get away from the more developed areas then this post is aimed at giving you plenty of options.

 The Pacific Coast

 Having done a bit of research, I opted for Samara as a slower-paced, quieter & more authentic experience on the Pacific Coast of Costa Rica.
 This was my first stop.

 Samara – For bars & restaurants on the beach

 Samara is a pretty beachside town on the northern Pacific Coast.
 There are plenty of amenities, bars and restaurants, along the beach & in the town.
 The town is small but has everything you need & a friendly atmosphere.

 “It is surrounded by forest which means you can often get the unexpected pleasure of hearing the howler monkeys outside, returning to an iguana in the driveway, or as also happened to me, a bedroom full of ants! “